kweinmeister/vllm-gke-terraform/README.md

 ```

 > 🔍 **Why scale up?**
-> The vLLM deployment is intentionally created with `replicas = 0` to avoid starting before the model is fully downloaded and validated.
+> The vLLM deployment can be created with `replicas = 0` to avoid starting before the model is fully downloaded and validated.
-> Scaling to `1` triggers the init container to verify the `.success` marker file in the PVC — ensuring the model is complete — before launching the inference server.
+> If you set `replicas = 0`, use the scale_up_command output to scale to `1` which triggers the init container to verify the `.success` marker file in the PVC — ensuring the model is complete — before launching the inference server.
+> If you set `replicas > 0`, the deployment will start immediately after model download completes.

 ### 8. Test the API via Port-Forward